Kombucha and biobased leather

 Motivation

 Kombucha drink is a fermented tea and offers a healthy alternative to sugary drinks.
-During the fermentation process, the microorganisms form a biofilm consisting of bacterial cellulose next to the liquid.
+During the fermentation process, the microorganisms form a biofilm consisting of bacterial cellulose on top of the liquid.
 At Kombucha brewers, this biofilm is created as a residual flow that has not been used to date.

 Purpose of the project